qulle/oltb/README.md

 Use the existing `labels` to tag your request.

 ## Get started
-The dev-environment uses npm so you need to have [Node.js](https://nodejs.org/en/) installed.
+The dev-environment uses NPM so you need to have [Node.js](https://nodejs.org/en/) installed.
+I use Node version *16.14.2* and NPM version *8.7.0*.

 Clone the repo.
 ```